Lfd4/dodocker/example/README.md

 Variant B: Create a new non root user dedicated to building images

-    # create a 'build' user, create the homedir, use bash and add the user to group docker
+    # create a 'builder' user, create the homedir, use bash and add the user to group docker
-    useradd -c "docker builder" -ms /bin/bash -G docker build su - build # Login to your build user.
+    useradd -c "docker builder" -ms /bin/bash -G docker builder su - builder # Login to your build user.
     # create a python virtual env in the home directory
     virtualenv ~
     . ~/bin/activate
     pip install dodocker

-Your are now ready to use dodocker. **On every login** the build envirtonment is **initialized automatically**.
+Your are now ready to use dodocker. **On every login** to the builder user the environment is **initialized automatically**.

 Test your setup:
 ----------------